uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 The processes are linked because the C and N pools of the vegetation exist both on top of and in the soil column.
 Properties of the soil thermal environment are used to govern the C and N fluxes associated with vegetation growth (and death), thereby changing the C and N pools that exist in, and on top of the soil column.
 Properties of the vegetation are used to influence the soil thermal and hydrologic regeimes.

 Each site, (grid cell, or pixel) that the model simulates is represented by the soil and vegetation structure described here.
-Running a simulation consists of stepping this structure thru the processes for some number of timesteps.
+Running a simulation consists of stepping this structure through the processes for a series of timesteps.

 ## Soil structure and processes